floating-floaties/resolver/README.md

 Source
 ---

-> This work is a derivetive of this repository: https://github.com/fengcen/eval
+> This work is a derivative of this repository: https://github.com/fengcen/eval
 >
 > The aforementioned repository has been abandoned, hence the reason for this repository/crate.
 >